Managing dependencies

 Synchronizing dependencies #

-Poetry supports what’s called dependency synchronization.
-Dependency synchronization ensures that the locked dependencies in the poetry.lock file are the only ones present in the environment, removing anything that’s not necessary.
+that the locked dependencies in the poetry.lock file are the only ones present

-The --sync option can be combined with any dependency groups related options to synchronize the environment with specific groups.
+to synchronize the environment with specific groups.
 Note that extras are separate.
-Any extras not selected for install are always removed, regardless of --sync.

-poetry install --without dev --sync
+poetry sync --without dev

-poetry install --with docs --sync
+poetry sync --with docs

-poetry install --only dev
+poetry sync --only dev

 Layering optional groups #